Children classed as domestic abuse victims under new guidance | Crown Prosecution Service

 "There’s no doubt that having a clear understanding of the family dynamic and how a young victim may respond to the criminal justice process, will help us bring more abusers to court.”

-Given the complexities of these offences, the guidance highlights the importance of challenging myths and stereotypes and recognising the vulnerability of a victim who may not realise they are in a relationship with a suspect of abuse or who may disengage with the criminal justice process.
+Given the complexities of these offences, the guidance highlights the importance of challenging assumptions and recognising the vulnerability of a victim who may not realise they are in a relationship with a suspect of abuse or who may disengage with the criminal justice process.

 Prosecutors are asked to work with Independent Domestic Violence Advisors and other support groups to best support victims, and to consider further evidence such as CCTV, witness statements or medical records – in an evidence-led prosecution – to help build a robust case.

 The new Domestic Abuse guidance was first published in April and a consultation was launched to seek feedback on proposed changes.
-As a result, the following sections have been changed:
+As a result, the following sections have been refreshed:

 The CPS has also amended its policy statement which sets out the work being done on domestic abuse and is revising training for prosecutors on the effects of trauma and needs of victims from different groups.